DataExperts/Dexih.Utils.CopyProperties/README.md

 The primary benefits:

- * Performs well, faster then via serialization.
+ * Performs well, often faster then via serialization.
- * Can copy between two classes with similar properties, even when they are not the same primary types.
+ * Copy between two classes with similar properties, even when they are not the same primary types.
  * Use property decorators to customize how properties should be copied (such as by reference, ignored etc.)
- * Can merge collections/arrays using keys.
+ * Merge collections/arrays using keys.
  * Can cascade parent keys to child records.
+ * Supports Lists/Arrays and other a number of other collection types.

+A primary use-case we use the library for, is that is allows us to merge classes changed through a javascript front end, and then merge them into existing Entity Framework entities.
+Using the CopyProperties function which merges values (rather than serialization which just creates new instances) the Entity Framework change detection works, and the database changes are applied correctly.

 ---